ZTiKnl/IDA-BGS/README.md

 Data sent to the API can be displayed by the [IDA-BGS FrontEnd website](https://github.com/ZTiKnl/IDA-BGS-FrontEnd)

 ## What else can it do:
-Whenever a user completes a mission, an event is created in the ED journal file.
+Whenever a user completes a mission, sells exploration data, cashes in a bounty or delivers cargo (market), an event is created in the ED journal file.
-If enabled, this plugin reads this event (MissionCompleted), and ONLY this event, gathers INF data, and pushes JSON formatted data to the [IDA-BGS API](https://github.com/ZTiKnl/IDA-BGS-API).
+If enabled, this plugin reads these events, gathers related data, and pushes JSON formatted data to the [IDA-BGS API](https://github.com/ZTiKnl/IDA-BGS-API).
 This is an *optional* feature, OPT-IN, which means users do not participate, unless they manually place a checkmark in the settings tab.

 ## How to use: